middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/http-jwt/+page.md

 A token signed by any configured key verifies.
 A token signed by none is a `401`, the same as with a single key.
 An empty array is a `500`: there is no key to try, so no rejection reason anyone could act on.

-A resolved `KeyObject` is accepted alongside the raw bytes, for a key you already have in hand:
+A resolved key is accepted alongside the raw bytes, for a key you already have in hand:

 ```javascript
 import { createPublicKey } from 'node:crypto'